About this data: Facts and figures on this page are accurate as of Fall 2022, unless otherwise indicated.

 The University of New Haven's main campus is located on 82 acres in West Haven, Connecticut, a suburban hillside community minutes from the bustling city of New Haven and miles of Connecticut shoreline and beaches.
 The campus is 90 minutes from New York City and 2 1/2 hours from Boston.

-Additionally, the University has satellite campuses in Orange, Connecticut; New London, Connecticut; Old Lyme, Connecticut; San Francisco, California; and Prato, Italy.
+Additionally, the University has satellite campuses in Orange, Connecticut; and Prato, Italy.
 For more information, click here for the University of New Haven Campus Locations page.

-The University is composed of five colleges: the College of Arts and Sciences, the College of Business, the Tagliatela College of Engineering, the Henry C. Lee College of Criminal Justice and Forensic Sciences, and Lyme Academy College of Fine Arts.
+The University is composed of: the College of Arts and Sciences, the Pompea College of Business, the School of Health Sciences, the Henry C. Lee College of Criminal Justice and Forensic Sciences, and the Tagliatela College of Engineering.

-The University awards bachelor's and associate degrees in 55 undergraduate majors; master's degrees in 31 areas of graduate study; and a doctorate in criminal justice.
+The University awards bachelor's and associate degrees in 105 undergraduate majors; master's degrees in 92 areas of graduate study; and doctorate programs in criminal justice, applied engineering, health sciences and occupational therapy.
 For more information about our academic programs, click here for our Academics page.

 Costs and Finances